Meghan Markle Reportedly Wants To Sue ‘Mail On Sunday’ For Publishing Letter She Wrote Her Dad, Per ‘Cosmo’

 This isn’t the first time that the British royals have sued Mail on Sunday, as they reportedly did just that when they published parts of Prince Charles’ journal in 2005.

 The family feud between Markle and her American family has been ongoing since before the wedding, with no apparent signs of slowing down.
-It appeared for a while right after the baby announcement that Meghan’s family were willing to bury the hatchet.
-However, any signs of friendliness was quickly quashed.
+It appeared for a while right after the baby announcement that Meghan’s family was willing to bury the hatchet.
+However, any signs of friendliness were quickly quashed.
 There were derogatory social media comments and additional interviews given to the media, all which seemed to strengthen Meghan’s decision to cut off her family.

 Fans are also aware that Meghan’s half-sister, Samantha, is planning to release a tell-all book soon.
 The book release is believed to be planned around the birth of Meghan’s baby.
 Additionally, the book is believed to be a two-parter, with each part to be released separately.